taosdata/taosadapter/README.md

     monitor.pauseQueryMemoryThreshold float      Memory percentage threshold for pause query.
 Env "TAOS_MONITOR_PAUSE_QUERY_MEMORY_THRESHOLD" (default 70)
 ```

 You can adjust them according to the specific project scenarios and operation strategies, and it is recommended to use operation monitoring software to monitor system memory status in a timely manner too.
+You can configure the load balancer to check the interface for checking taosAdapter's running status too.

 ## Troubleshooting